While first-time claims remain elevated, they are moving in a constructive direction. … READ MORE >

 CHART OF THE DAY: Deflating the hype on inflation

-As the economy continues to recover and is poised for a period of robust expansion, the conversation continues to shift toward the outlook for inflation.
-While we expect the year-ago effects brought on by the global pandemic to result in a period of moderate reflation in the economy, the longer-term ...
-READ MORE >
+While we do expect the year-ago effects brought on by the global pandemic to result in a period of moderate reflation in the economy, the longer-term outlook implies that elevated inflation will be transitory and give way to price stability. … READ MORE >

 FOMC meeting comment: Welcome to the boomtown

-The onset of a recovery in the U.S. economy and the growing likelihood of a robust expansion this year and next resulted in a significant upgrade of the Federal Reserve’s Summary of Economic Projections forecast through 2023.
-The dovish outlook on the committee is an apt description of the risks to ...
-READ MORE >
+The onset of recovery in the U.S. economy and the growing likelihood of a robust expansion this year and next resulted in a significant upgrade of the Federal Reserve’s Summary of Economic Projections forecast through 2023. … READ MORE >

 CHART OF THE DAY: Housing market hits the brakes